 Explanation: After DNA entry into a cell, one strand is immediately degraded by deoxyribonucleases, while the other strand undergoes base pairing with a homologous portion of the recipient cell chromosome.

 8. Which among the following species have not been transformed?

-Explanation: Bacterial species that have been transformed include, besides Streptococcus pneumoniae, those in the genera Bacillus, Haemophilus, Neisseria, and Rhizobium.
+Explanation: Bacterial species that have been transformed include, besides Streptococcus pneumonia, those in the genera Bacillus, Haemophilus, Neisseria, and Rhizobium.

-9. In which phase of growth does the recipient cell takes up the donor DNA?
+9. In which phase of growth does the recipient cell take up the donor DNA?

 a) lag phase